- Unified Communications Features

 Work Out How Many Channels You’ll Need

-SIP trunks are usually sold in channels – with a channel considered as one incoming or outgoing telephone call.
+SIP trunks are usually sold by Sip Trunk provider in channels – with a channel considered as one incoming or outgoing telephone call.
 Typical enterprises require one channel for every three to four people – but do the math for your own business based on your standard working conditions and anticipated volume of calls.

 Ensure You Have Sufficient Bandwidth

 A SIP trunk shares the same connectivity environment as your IT infrastructure, so you’ll need to factor in the bandwidth requirements for trunking as part of your overall internet demand.
 Generally speaking, the faster your connection (broadband is ideal), the better the call handling.

 Configure Your Business Router For QoS

 If your business router has a Quality of Service or QoS setting (and it really should, for SIP Trunking), be sure to enable this, as it gives priority to voice traffic over other forms of data, and guards against delays that negatively affect audio quality.